Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

 </article>
 <article>
  <a href="/blog/enneagram/enneagram-type-8"><b>Type 8- The Challenger:</b></a>
- <p>They might identify with Robbie's assertive roles and her fierce independence, viewing her as a mirror of their own strength and desire to maintain control over their lives.</p>
+ <p>They might identify with Robbie's assertive roles and fierce independence, viewing her as a mirror of their strength and desire to maintain control over their lives.</p>
 </article>
 <article>
  <a href="/blog/enneagram/enneagram-type-9"><b>Type 9- The Peacemaker:</b></a>